 She’s been in research-and-experiment mode for her latest body of work, exploring the emergent Wisdom culture, life-and-perspective-shifting transformative experiences, ‘the new greening’, and sacred relationship in our complex ‘Age of Distraction’ times.

 Jamie had a great time serving as a delegate to the United Nations Commission on the Status of Women conference in 2010.

 In the pre-Ivy Sea years of her professional life, Jamie worked on the legislative staffs of a New York State Assembly Speaker in his NY-regional and Washington, D.C. offices; and on the legislative staff of a California Assembly woman.
 She handled communication, marketing, and public affairs for a visionary, ‘conscious’ cosmetics manufacturer and an environmental consulting firm, both in California.

-Just before leaping into self-employment adventures in 1992, Jamie set up and managed the Commonwealth of Virginia’s Superfund Environmental Community Relations Program, which included high-visibility, high-conflict, sensitive-issues communication and outreach to more than 40 hazardous waste and environmental cleanup sites throughout Virginia.
+Just before leaping into self-employment adventures in 1992, Jamie set up and managed the Commonwealth of Virginia’s Superfund Environmental Community Relations Program, which included high-visibility, moderate- to high-conflict, sensitive-issues communication and outreach to more than 40 hazardous waste and environmental cleanup sites throughout Virginia.

 In that capacity, Jamie worked directly with local and national media, elected officials, government officials, corporate officials, and citizens groups and individual citizens.

 The program’s director commented that Jamie had “through her diligent and effective work, made historically contentious environmental and Superfund cleanups a non-issue in Virginia.”

 From an early age, Jamie has pursued studies of humankind’s spiritual, mystical, philosophical, and ancestral/indigenous wisdom traditions.